 Only low-power clock faces support always-on display mode.

-If your preferred clock face doesn’t support always-on, you instead see just the current time as an analog or digital clock.
+If your preferred clock face doesn’t support always-on, you see the current time as an analog or digital clock instead.

 Choose this setting in the Fitbit Settings app > Display > Always-on display, then choose Analog or Digital.

-If there is an update ready for your Fitbit, take advantage of the bug and security fixes that come with firmware updates.
+If an update is ready for your Fitbit, take advantage of the bug and security fixes that come with firmware updates.

 Another benefit of updating your Fitbit is that it often fixes other issues!